-In this paper we construct a catalog of 7918 blazars and blazar candidates, which is the largest of its kind to date.
-This catalog is referred to as CAZ, and is constructed by combining several blazar-dominated AGN catalogs and samples (RFC, 4LAC, 3HSP, CGRaBS, and 5BZC; Sect. \ref{sec_compiling_caz_sources}).
-The electronic tables accompanying this paper contain the RA and Dec. of the sources and, when available, their source type, redshift, SED class, synchrotron and HE SED peak frequencies, radio variability Doppler factor, and median X-ray flux density (Sect. \ref{sec_compiled_parameters}).
-Their X-ray light curves and spectra as well as an X-ray-selected, statistically complete subsample of the CAZ catalog are found in our companion paper, \cite{Paggi2025_companion_Xray}.
+In this paper we have constructed a catalog of 7918 blazars and blazar candidates, which is the largest of its kind to date.
+This catalog is referred to as CAZ and was constructed by combining several blazar-dominated AGN catalogs and samples (RFC, 4LAC, 3HSP, CGRaBS, and 5BZC; Sect. \ref{sec_compiling_caz_sources}).
+The electronic tables accompanying this paper contain the RA and Dec. of the sources and, when available, their source type, redshift, SED class, synchrotron and HE SED peak frequencies, radio variability Doppler factor, and median X-ray flux density (Sect. \ref{sec_compiling_caz_sources}).
+Their X-ray light curves and spectra as well as an X-ray-selected, statistically complete subsample of the CAZ catalog are found in our companion paper, Paggi et al. (in prep.).

-Additionally, in this paper we extract optical light curves for sources in the CAZ catalog via three all-sky surveys: CRTS, ATLAS, and ZTF (Sect. \ref{sec_lc_extraction}).
-We clean and merge all the filters (Sect. \ref{sec_clean_outliers} and \ref{sec_merge_all_filters}), obtaining light curves which are as long and as dense as possible for as many of the 7918 sources as possible.
-The merged light curves are found in the electronic tables.
+Additionally, in this paper we extracted optical light curves for sources in the CAZ catalog via three all-sky surveys: CRTS, ATLAS, and ZTF (Sect. \ref{sec_lc_extraction}).
+We cleaned and merged all the filters (Sect. \ref{sec_clean_outliers} and \ref{sec_merge_all_filters}), obtaining light curves that are as long and as dense as possible for as many of the 7918 sources as possible.
+The merged light curves as well as their corresponding BB data and BBHOP flares are given in the electronic tables.

-Furthermore, we first quantify the overall variability of the CAZ light curves via $F_\mathrm{var}$ (see Sect. \ref{sec_variability} for the analysis details, and Sect. \ref{sec_results_variability} for the results), secondly identify their periods of enhanced emission using critically bright BB (see Sect. \ref{sec_identifying_critically_bright_BBs} for the analysis details, and Sect. \ref{sec_results_critically_bright_BB} for the results), and thirdly identify their flaring periods using BBHOP (see Sect. \ref{sec_identifying_flares} for the analysis details, and Sect. \ref{sec_results_flares} for the results).
-For some analyses, we only focus on the two main subpopulations of blazars: FSRQs (2495 sources) and BLLs (2726 sources).
+Furthermore, we first quantified the overall variability of the CAZ light curves via $F_\mathrm{var}$ (see Sect. \ref{sec_variability} for the analysis details, and Sect. \ref{sec_results_variability} for the results).
+Then, we identified their periods of enhanced emission using critically bright BBs (see Sect. \ref{sec_identifying_critically_bright_BBs} for the analysis details, and Sect. \ref{sec_results_critically_bright_BB} for the results).
+Subsequently, we identified their flaring periods using BBHOP (see Sect. \ref{sec_identifying_flares} for the analysis details, and Sect. \ref{sec_results_flares} for the results).
+For some analyses, we only focused on the two main subpopulations of blazars: FSRQs (2495 sources) and BLLs (2726 sources).